madeleineudell/LowRankModels.jl/README.md

 # Missing data

-If not all entries are present in your data table, just tell the GLRM which observations to fit the model to by listing their indices in `obs`.
+If not all entries are present in your data table, just tell the GLRM which observations to fit the model to by listing tuples of their indices in `obs`.
 Then initialize the model using

-    GLRM(A,obs,losses,rt,r,k)
+    GLRM(A,losses,rx,ry,k, obs=obs)

 If `A` is a DataFrame and you just want the model to ignore any entry that is of type `NA`, you can use